 Out for an evening walk, Jack Fowler, two years back from a tour in Afghanistan with U.S. Army Special Forces, follows his nose to a body in an abandoned building.
 The badly decomposed male corpse is unable to be identified.
 Crime scene investigators can only determine that a single gunshot to the chest was the cause of death.

-Given the density of meth labs in the nearby debris-ridden housing project, it’s assumed drugs played a role–that is, until a second body is discovered days later in a similar condition.
-Both bodies lack teeth, fingerprints, or other identifiable features, and both are found in abandoned buildings along Butcher Road.
+Given the density of meth labs and drug dealers in the nearby housing project of South Mill, it’s assumed drugs played a role in the killing–that is, until a second body is discovered days later in a similar condition.
+Both bodies lacked fingerprints, teeth, or other identifiable features, and both are found in abandoned buildings along Butcher Road.

 A handwritten note found in the pocket of the second victim entangles the Army veteran in the investigation and puts him on a collision course with the killer.